mmlt/adcs-issuer/README.md

 ## Testing considerations

 ### ADCS Simulator
-The test/adcs-sim directory contains a simple ADCS simulator that can be used for basic tests (run `make sim-install` to build it and install in /usr/local directory tree).
+The test/adcs-sim directory contains a simple ADCS simulator that can be used for basic tests (see `make sim`).

 The simulator can be started on the host and work ad ADCS server that will sign certificates using provided self-signed certificate and key (`root.pem` and `root.key` files).
 If needed the certificate can be replaced with any other available.

 The simulator accepts directives to control its behavior.
 The directives are set as additional domain names in the certificate request:
 * **delay.<time>.sim**  where <time> is e.g. 10m, 15h etc - the certificate will be issued after the specified time